maxnchief/Custom_API/Design_Documents/api_documentation.md

 Notes

-Pagination allows clients to request a subset of quotes per page.
+Pagination allows clients to request  subset of quotes per page.

 Author search is case-insensitive.